 The City of Regina differentiates between greenfield development and infill development.
 The map in Appendix B illustrates the geographic areas used to determine what rates shall be applied to the development.
 Development applications on lands outside the Intensification Boundary (Greenfield Area) shall be charged the greenfield rate.
-In contrast, development applications on lands inside the Intensification Boundary (Established Area) shall be charged the intensification rate.
 The map is provided to illustrate where the boundary is generally located.
 For specific details or clarifications, the City maintains a Geographic Information System (GIS) map that it will utilize to confirm where the lands are located, such determination shall remain at the City's sole discretion.